sgoeschl/freemarker-cli/README.md

 ## 5.13 Executing Arbitray Commands

 Using Apache Commons Exec allows to execute arbitrary commands - nice but dangerous.
-It was recently useful to to invoke AWS CLI to gather JSON output and generate a Confluence oage about the overall setup of the account.
-A few snippets
+It was recently quite useful to to invoke AWS CLI to generate a Confluence paga about the overall setup of our AWS accounts.

+A few snippets to illustrate the points

 ```
 <#ftl output_format="plainText" strip_whitespace="true">